Avg. Base Hourly Rate (USD)

 - Maintain employee records for new hires, pay changes, and terminations.

-What Are Popular Skills for Payroll Administrators?
+What is the highest pay for Payroll Administrators?